StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Preliminaries and Motivations

 \subsection{Data Staleness in RL}

-\mysubsubsection{Root causes} RL algorithms inherently tolerate a certain degree of model mismatch through importance sampling~\cite{importance_sampling_advances, importance_sampling_review}.
-Recent advances further prove that, by applying additional corrections to importance weights~\cite{tis, mis, icepop, m2po, areal, ulorl, stable_rl}, RL post-training can maintain stability under model mismatch even at a large scale.
-This allows rollout to use models that deviate from those used in training.
-For example, rollout may adopt low-precision quantization (e.g., FP8)~\cite{flash_rl, qerl}, or be executed on specialized inference stacks that exhibit inherent precision discrepancies compared to training~\cite{tis, mis, icepop, stable_rl}.
-More critically, rollout can be performed using historical or mixed model versions, enabling concurrent training on older trajectories while new ones are still being generated~\cite{m2po, areal, ulorl, stable_rl}.
-As shown in Figure~\ref{fig:rl_workload}, this introduces stale data.

-\mysubsubsection{Impacts} In practice, to prevent excessive model discrepancy, RL post-training could typically impose a global \textit{staleness bound} $\eta$, restricting training to data that is at most $\eta$ model versions old.
+\mysubsubsection{Impacts} To prevent excessive model discrepancy, RL post-training typically imposes a global \textit{staleness bound} $\eta$, defined as the maximum allowed model version lag between the rollout and training phases.
 As illustrated in Figure~\ref{fig:different_staleness}, increasing $\eta$ generally degrades convergence, as the rollout model diverges more from the training model.
 However, tolerating higher staleness can substantially improve system throughput by allowing more rollout trajectories to proceed concurrently and reducing idle waiting times on the training side.

 \mysubsubsection{Current solutions} Existing solutions can be broadly classified into three categories based on how they regulate or tolerate staleness.